[After

 vary from state to state.
 But in general a psychotherapist is required to

-keep some basic records that consist of the dates of your sessions, your
+keep some basic records that consist of the dates of your sessions, and your

-fees and payments, and clinical notes that describe and justify your treatment.
+fees and payments.
+Clinical notes that describe and justify your treatment may be

 right to ask about